-Answer: No, typically specific parts of the house are identified as deficient Explanation: I have nver failed a home in 28 years inspecting.
-All issues can be fixed but it depends on how much you are willing to accept. |
+Answer: No, typically specific parts of the house are identified as deficient Explanation: There is no pass/fail criteria with a home inspection. |

 Answer: No, typically specific parts of the house are identified as deficient Explanation: A |